la2050/archive/_projects/2016/explore-los-angeless-past-present-and-future-in-augmented-reality-through-perceptoscope.md

   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of parks with intergenerational play opportunities","Number of residents with easy access to a “vibrant” park"]
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of parks with intergenerational play opportunities
+  - Number of residents with easy access to a “vibrant” park
+project_proposal_description: >-
+  Perceptoscope, an interactive public arts initiative, will temporarily deploy augmented reality pedestal viewers at strategic locations around the city taking into account the context, communities and histories of the spaces in which they're dropped.
+We will work with local organizations towards permanent deployments, and along the way document our process of design and public deployment through online video.
+project_areas:
+  - Central LA
+  - County of Los Angeles
+  - City of Los Angeles
+  - There is global interest.
+We want to pilot in LA.
 project_proposal_best_place: >-
   Perceptoscope is about encouraging the act of discovery around a place.
 The shape of our viewers in particular has an immense magnetism for children and